Aashutoshh01/CerinaFoundry/README.md

 **Cerina Foundry** is a specialized multi-agent AI system designed to assist mental health professionals in drafting **Cognitive Behavioral Therapy (CBT)** clinical protocols.
 Unlike standard LLM interactions, Cerina employs a "Foundry" of specialized agents that collaborate, critique, and refine clinical content before it ever reaches a human for final approval.

-The system prioritizes **safety** and **clinical accuracy** through a rigorous Human-in-the-Loop (HITL) architecture, ensuring that no AI-generated medical advice is finalized without professional oversight.
+The system prioritizes **safety** and **clinical accuracy** through a rigorous Human-in-the-Loop architecture, ensuring that no AI-generated medical advice is finalized without oversight.

 ## 🎥 Demo & Walkthrough